demainic/BSY/IO.md

  252      15 vda15 886 0 17966 1647 2 0 2 0 0 672 776 0 0 0 0
  ```
 ● What is the await field and why is it important?
   The average time (in milliseconds) for I/O requests issued to the device to be served.
   This includes  the time spent by the requests in queue and the time spent servicing them.
+  A high await time would show, that the disk can't keep up with the requests.

 ● If rqm/s is > 0 what does this indicate?
 What does it hint about the workload?
 The number of I/O requests merged per second that were queued to the device.
 Indicates a higher workload